dhis2-metadata/HIV_AGG/docs/hiv_agg-design-1.2.0.md

 #### Data Elements

 These are the data elements in the used to create the dataSets above and also to configure the indicators.
 They broadly cover; testing, treatment, retention, viral suppression, PMTCT and estimated PLHIV.
-The full list for data elements is available in the [Reference file](resources/metadata.xslsx) for the HIV aggregate package.
+The full list for data elements is available in the Metadata reference file.

 ### Validation Rules

-The full list of validation rules is available in the [Reference file](resources/metadata.xlsx).
+The full list of validation rules is available in the Metadata reference file.

 ## Indicators

 Indicators are aligned to the core indicator list contained in the [WHO Analysis and Use of Health Facility Data Guidance for HIV Programme Managers](https://www.who.int/healthinfo/FacilityAnalysisGuide_HIV.pdf?ua=1).
 These indicators facilitate analysis of testing, treatment, viral suppression, and with a component of PMTCT.
 For TB indicators related to PLHIV, see the [WHO Analysis and Use of Health Facility Data Guidance for TB Programme Managers](https://www.who.int/healthinfo/FacilityAnalysisGuide_TB.pdf?ua=1).

-The full list of indicators is available in the [Reference file](resources/metadata.xlsx).
+The full list of indicators is available in the Metadata reference file.

 ## Tracker to Aggregate